rkaunismaa/CUDA/README.md

 Previous notes mentions running "sudo apt install libopencv-dev" to install opencv ... gonna look into opencv on KAUWITB ...

 OK ... got it to run.
 Nice.

+# Saturday, September 7, 2024

+Running this from the new kitchen computer, just to validate all CUDA stuff is well from this box ...

+Right ... again, getting the opencv-4 missing message ... gonna run "sudo apt install libopencv-dev" ... tried to debug through "Massively-Parallel/Chapter05/tiledMatrixMultiplication_Claude_2.cu" and had to lower the command line parameters to get it to run which it did ... nice.

+## Monday, January 6, 2025

+Yup, gonna get back to this today.
+I didn't realize it's been since September that I last visited this space ... damn.